pixel

 Once your vehicle is deemed totaled, it has significant implications for you as the owner.
 The insurance company will typically provide you with a settlement offer based on the ACV.
 It’s important to understand that this amount may not cover your outstanding car loan if you financed your vehicle.

-What to Do If You Disagree with the Insurance Adjuster’s Estimate
+What to Do If You Disagree with the Adjuster’s Estimate

 Gather Evidence for the Fair Market Value of Your Vehicle